Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Discrete dynamics and heteroclinic networks

-Lastly, we summarize the above in the following Proposition, which describes the construction of general heteroclinic chains that are expected to be shadowed by Bianchi type $\mathrm{VI}_{-1/9}$ solutions: \begin{proposition} Consider an initial frame-invariant Kasner parameter $u_0 \in [1,\infty)$ with orbit under the BKL map~\eqref{Kasnermap} given by $\{u_0,u_1,...u_k,...\}$, partitioned into eras according to~\eqref{EraPartition}.
-The following algorithm yields a construction of general heteroclinic chains: \begin{itemize} \item[(i)] Each $u_k$ yields six values for the generalized Kasner parameter $\ue_n\in\mathbb{R}$ connected by heteroclinic orbits into the hexagon graph in Figure~\ref{FIG:hex}. \item[(ii)] Hexagons are connected by two possible configurations depending on if the BKL map~\eqref{Kasnermap} changes era or not, shown in Figure~\ref{FIG:BKLmapshex}. \item[(iii)] Only a subset of the fixed points $\{\ue_1,...,\ue_n,...\}$ and their corresponding heteroclinic orbits that originate from them are non-isolated, i.e. the complement to the isolated structures described in $(\mathrm{r}_1)$, $(\mathrm{r}_2)$, $(\mathrm{r}_3)$ and $(\mathrm{r}_4)$. \end{itemize} \end{proposition}
+We summarize the above in the following Proposition, which describes the construction of heteroclinic chains on the union of the Bianchi type $\mathrm{I}$ and $\mathrm{II}$ subsets of Bianchi type $\mathrm{VI}_{-1/9}$: \begin{proposition} Consider an initial Kasner parameter $u_0 \in [1,\infty)$ with orbit under the BKL Kasner map~\eqref{Kasnermap} given by $\{u_i\}_{i\in\mathbb{N}_0}=\{u_0,u_1,...\}$, partitioned into eras according to~\eqref{EraPartition}.
+The following algorithm yields a construction of general heteroclinic chains: \begin{itemize} \item[(i)] Each $u_i$ yields six values for the generalized Kasner parameter $\ue_{i_n}\in\mathbb{R},n=1,..., 6,$ connected by heteroclinic orbits into the hexagon graph in Figure~\ref{FIG:hex}. \item[(ii)] Hexagons are connected by two possible configurations depending on if the BKL Kasner map~\eqref{Kasnermap} changes era or not, shown in Figure~\ref{FIG:BKLmapshex}. \item[(iii)] Apart from when $u_0=(1+\sqrt{5})/2$, only a subset of the heteroclinic network generated by an infinite aperiodic or periodic Kasner sequence $\{u_0,u_1,u_2,\dots\}$, called the stable heteroclinic subnetwork, is non-isolated,\footnote{The only heteroclinic network without isolated structures is generated by the period one golden ratio $u = (1 + \sqrt{5})/2$, dealt with in the next section.} where this subnetwork thereby is the complement to the isolated structures described in $(\mathrm{r}_1)$, $(\mathrm{r}_2)$, $(\mathrm{r}_3)$ and $(\mathrm{r}_4)$. \end{itemize} \end{proposition}

+As a consequence of the construction of the hexagon representation, Proposition~\ref{prop:removal} and the removal rules $(\mathrm{r}_1)-(\mathrm{r}_4)$, it follows that there always exists a heteroclinic network of directed heteroclinic chains within and between hexagons, even after the removal of isolated heteroclinic chains.
+Moreover, the remaining stable subnetwork always contains 1-parameter sets of multiple transition orbits, as illustrated in Figure~\ref{FIG:hexEX}.